jackyzha0/docker-explained/1-basic-python/README.md

 $
 ```

-To verify we built the images and Docker can see it, lets do `docker image ls`
+To verify we built the image and Docker can see it, lets do `docker image ls`

 ```bash
 $ docker image ls